No. 39: Jim Hill

 The new career

-Fresh off the football field, Hill got an agent, Ed Hookstratten.
-He had represented talent from Elvis Presley to Vin Scully.
-Hookstratten lined Hill up for a job at KNXT-Channel 2 in Los Angeles in 1976, and had him meet with Scully for pointers on this career transition.
+Fresh off the football field, Hill aligned himself with agent Ed Hookstratten, who had represented talent from Elvis Presley to Vin Scully.
+Hookstratten lined Hill up for a job at KNXT-Channel 2 in Los Angeles in 1976, and, to prepare him, asked Scully to meet them for lunch so he could pass on some pointers on this career transition.

-“He told me: If you go to a press conference that starts at 10 o’clock, be there at 9, sit in the front row and be the first to raise a hand and ask a question,” said Hill.
+“He told me: If you go to a press conference that starts at 10 o’clock, be there at 9, sit in the front row and be the first to raise a hand and ask a question,” said Hill of Scully.
 “They’ll start acknowledging you more.”

 Check.